 In addition to the University’s standard entry requirements, you should have:

 Application for production students may include a compulsory interview and/or portfolio submission.
+Please see our portfolio guidelines for further details.

 Applications are welcome from mature students who have passed appropriate Access or other preparatory courses or have appropriate work experience.